Preventing Adjustment Issues

 Changes, life transitions, and adversity are all part of living.
 Trying to prevent them is like asking the sun not to rise tomorrow or to set in the east instead—it can’t be done.
 The proactive thing to do is to develop resilience.

 While resilience can’t stop adversity, it can help you respond well to it.
-Resilience can’t guarantee that you will be adjustment-disorder-free for life, but it gives you the assurance that you can maintain a positive attitude in the midst of trials.
+Resilience can’t guarantee that you will be adjustment-disorder-free for life, but it gives you the assurance that you can maintain a positive attitude in the midst of trials and tribulations.
 While resilience is not the end-all and be-all of your defenses, it can fortify your overall outlook, the power that sustains your strength.

 The impact of an adjustment disorder can’t be underestimated: it can topple what you have steadily built through the years.
-To protect yourself and your loved ones, don’t let the condition persist longer that it should or snowball into monstrous consequences.
-Fast-track your resilience with the help of a therapist or counselor independently contracted with Carolina Counseling Services Pinehurst, NC.
+To protect yourself and your loved ones, don’t let the condition persist longer than it should or snowball into something worse.
+Fast-track your recovery with Carolina Counseling Services in Southern Pines, NC.

 Related Articles: